 Cutting Wasteful Spending

 Claire views the national debt as a danger to America's future and the opportunities that will be afforded to our kids and grandkids, and has bucked her own party to rein in federal spending.
 If annual budget deficits are left unchecked, she believes they will weaken the economy and lead to undue influence by foreign creditors.
+And Claire believes that one of the best ways to restore Americans’ confidence in their federal government is to demonstrate that their tax dollars are being spent wisely.
 Understanding that the best way to rein in deficits is to foster stronger economic activity, Claire has used her skills as Missouri's former State Auditor to uncover and eliminate wasteful federal spending, establish a ban on Congressional earmarks, and support a Balanced Budget Amendment to the Constitution - while supporting policies to boost private sector job creation, and protect vital safety net programs for Missouri families.

 Unlike many in her own party, Claire supports capping federal spending in order to force discipline in federal budgeting.